BitLocker is one solution, and it’s much more than “just” password protecting the drive.

 The reason you’re looking for encryption is that a password by itself isn’t enough.

-For example, let’s say you somehow attach a password to a drive1.
-Now someone steals your computer, or gains access to that computer using some other operating system or technology that simply ignores the password requirement.
+For example, let’s say you somehow attach a password to a drive.1 Now someone steals your computer or gains access to that computer using some other operating system or technology that just ignores the password requirement.
 Or perhaps they perform some kind of forensic data recovery on the drive.
 Either way, they can bypass the password and access your files.

 That’s not much protection.

-What you want instead is that the data you care about — everything on the drive, in your example — be encrypted, so regardless of how it might be accessed, the data is inaccessible without your password.
+What you want instead is to encrypt the data you care about.
+In your case, that’s everything on the drive.
+That means the data is inaccessible without your password or encryption key.

 Approach #1: BitLocker

-Windows will encrypt the drive for you, and require the password you set to access that drive’s contents in the future.
+Windows encrypts the drive for you and requires the password you set to access that drive’s contents in the future.
 (When given the opportunity to save a recovery key, do so.
 That way, even if you forget the password, you’ll be able to regain access.
 Without the password or recovery key, the data is completely inaccessible.)

-The only real “problem” that remains is that your drive can only be used with Windows, and with Windows editions that support BitLocker.
-The drive cannot be viewed elsewhere.
+The only real “problem” that remains is that your drive can only be used with Windows and with Windows editions that support BitLocker.
+The drive cannot be viewed elsewhere even if you know the password.

 Option #2a: VeraCrypt whole-drive encryption